anantyash9/CarND-Behavioral-Cloning-P3/writeup_template.md

 After the collection process, I had 13824 data points and each point had 3 images (center,left & right).
 I preprocessed the data by flipping the images and multiplying the associated stearing angle by -1.
 This not only increased the amount of data we have for traning but also balanced the images so that there was no bias for turning in either direction.
+Each data point yeilded 6 images to train on so finally the model was trained and validated on on 13,824 * 6 = 82,944 images .

 Center image and its flipped version